 Various activities are being conducted to raise awareness and support deployment of the GRF such as a global symposium and regional seminars that will take place between June 2019 and November 2020.

-Relevant courses are being developed under ICAO's Global Aviation Training (GAT) initiative:
+Relevant courses are being developed with ICAO partners, under the Global Aviation Training (GAT) and TRAINAIR PLUS Programme:

-Other courses for other stakeholders are under development and will be added in due course.
-In particular, a course for flight crew and airline operations staff will be available in January 2020.
+Note: Other courses for other stakeholders are under development and will be added in due course.

 Some useful presentations: